The Best Spas In Hoi An – Helpful Hints For The Ultimate Massage

 Address: Cua Dai Beach

 What makes the KOI Spa an attractive destination is that it is picturesque and has a variety of facilities on offer to spa attendees.
-From the moment you cross the bridge over the river, it is beauty and splendour all around.
+So from the moment you cross the bridge over the river, it is beauty and splendour all around.
 Weather permitting, you can also request to have your massage outdoors in a curtained canopy.
 The spa has its own bar/cafe area and a magnificent 25-metre lap pool.
 For a real hedonistic splurge, make use of the swim-up bar.
-The most impressive feature is the private sauna and shower in most treatment rooms.
+Above all the most impressive feature is the private sauna and shower in most treatment rooms.
 There is also a larger area with a sauna, jacuzzi, steam room, and indoor pool.
 Tranquillity and beauty mark this setting as unforgettable.